Cline

 In short

-Cline — Open-source autonomous coding agent for IDE, CLI, and Kanban board.
-Best for Developers who want an autonomous agent that edits files and runs terminal commands, Teams that need configurable AI coding assistant with human approval checkpoints, Users who want to run multiple agents in parallel via Kanban board for task automation.
+Cline — Open-source coding agent for your IDE and terminal with human-in-the-loop approval.
+Best for Developers who want an autonomous agent that edits files and runs terminal commands, Teams needing a configurable AI coding assistant with human approval checkpoints, Users running multiple agents in parallel via Kanban board for task automation.
 Free to use.

 Compared withvs Aidervs Aider